titooo7/gfn-installer-linux-amd/README.md

 # Unofficial GeForce NOW Installer for AMD on Linux 🌩️🎮

-An automated installer script to configure the official NVIDIA GeForce NOW Flatpak application for use on Arch-based Linux distributions with AMD graphics.
+An automated installer script to **configure the official NVIDIA GeForce NOW** application for use on Arch-based Linux distributions with AMD graphics cards.

 This script automates the installation and applies the necessary configurations to enable GeForce NOW to run on hardware that is not officially supported by NVIDIA beyond the Steam Deck.